 I’ve had a whole list of crazy symptoms while going through this healing process when I started in March 2012.
-In the first few months my skin started to become extra itchy, and started to ooze a little here and there.
+In the first few months, my skin started to become extra itchy and started to ooze a little here and there.
 I would soon experience this all over my body, and the oozing would soon become worse.
 I remember having leakiness of some kind of fluid in my ear which was the WORST!
 It makes sleeping on your side, sheesh… just sleeping in general a pain!
 I started to feel insomnia within the first two months, where I’d be itchy, uncomfortable and oozy all night long.
 One of the worst memories was sticking to my sheets from the ooze.
 Make sure to change your sheets often!

 Ooze/ Serous Exudate – A fluid the skin produces during Topical Steroid Withdrawal with a high content of protein and cellular debris which has escaped from dilated blood vessels (widened blood vessels) and has been deposited in tissues or on tissue surfaces, usually as a result of inflammation.
 When it seeps out of the skin from the blood vessels it can form small blisters (vesiculation).
-When this ooze dries it will create a hard crust over the skin.
+When this ooze dries it will create a hard crust on the skin.

 The itch can be quite uncontrollable, and like how they mention in the Q & A, that it can feel like the itch is under the skin.
 I would describe it sometimes as if there were little bugs under my skin, yup… insane!

 Intense Itch – This is caused by blood vessels and nerve endings healing from steroid damage.
 As a wound or stitches heal, they itch.
 The same happens as the body heals from topical steroid damage.
 As your organs process all the inflammation caused by topical steroid damage, you experience a deep, general, systemic itch.
 More info on the itch HERE.

 June 2012 was the height of my withdrawal (3 months in) to where my legs and feet were the absolute worst.
 These areas were swollen, had HUGE crusty flakes, and oozing beyond belief.
-I could barely stand for but a few minutes at a time, and walking was the most painful experience ever!
+I could barely stand for but a few minutes at a time and walking was the most painful experience ever!
 It looked unbelievable!
 It looked so crazy, that I took a photo of it to send to my health coach to see if this was a normal thing.
 This photo became the first photo in my documentation.
 I didn’t even want to take a picture of it, because it was so horrendous.
-I’m so thankful that I did take that picture, because when I’m going through a bad flare now, I can look back to that photo for perspective.
+I’m so thankful that I did take that picture because when I’m going through a bad flare now, I can look back to that photo for perspective.
 I tell myself, “Look how far you’ve come!
 You can keep pushing through!”
 I wish that I had taken more photos of the rest of my body to see the progress, but during this time I barely wanted to look in a mirror, much less have my face and body documented.